sansi-zhang/L3FNet/Hardware/hardwarecode/L3FNet-Hardcode/finn-hlslib/docs/source/library/dma.rst

 ..
 ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ====================================
-activations.hpp
+dma.h
 ====================================

-The activations.hpp file lists a set of classes used to implement the activation part of the mvau.
+The dma.h file describes the HLS blocks used to communicate between programmable logic and host arm processor in Zynq and Zynq Ultrascale+ devices.

-.. doxygenfile:: activations.hpp
+.. doxygenfile:: dma.h